-Next, think of how your company stands out from the competition in terms of the value you provide.
-Every successful business provides value in at least one area that the majority of their competitors have either ignored or failed to prioritize.
+Next, think of how your company stands out from the competition regarding the value you provide.
+Every successful business offers value in at least one area that most of its competitors have either ignored or failed to prioritize.
 This gives your target customer an incentive to choose you over your competitors; based on that customer’s most important preferences.

 Some people might be repelled by your message, but your target customers will love it.
 That’s the inevitable outcome of effective branding.

-B2B companies tend to devote an especially large degree of focus to this area.
+B2B companies tend to devote a considerable degree of focus to this area.
 They succeed by securing partnerships, and companies like to partner up with similar personalities.
 Their personality is their value.
-Thus, their branding must reflect the type of personality they are looking for in a partner.
+Thus, their branding must reflect the type of character they are looking for in a partner.

 4. What Has and Hasn’t Worked for You?

 One of the most practical ways to shape your brand is figuring out what has and hasn’t worked for your business thus far.
-Consider your biggest accomplishments, and not just in terms of financial success.
-Every business faces adversity early on.
+Consider your most significant accomplishments and not just in terms of financial success.
+Every company faces adversity early on.
 The skills and resources you utilized to conquer these obstacles speak volumes about your strengths and values.
-It certainly makes sense to emphasize these things in your brand because without them, your business likely wouldn’t exist.
-Your brand identity is essentially a celebration of the hard work and sacrifice it took to build such a unique business.
+It certainly makes sense to emphasize these things in your brand because your business likely wouldn’t exist without them.
+Your brand identity is essentially a celebration of the hard work and sacrifices it took to build such a unique company.

-Then, consider what your biggest failures have in common, and why your business found these initiatives so challenging.
-You’ll likely that certain mistakes could have been avoided while others just didn’t play to your business’s strengths.
+Then, consider what your biggest failures have in common and why your business found these initiatives so challenging.
+You’ll likely find that certain mistakes could have been avoided while others just didn’t play to your business’s strengths.

 New businesses often shape their brands by taking on a unique challenge that will almost certainly help them win over a massive audience.
-Think of how many food and drink companies revolve around the use of specific ingredients that their customers love.
+Think of how many food and drink companies revolve around using specific ingredients that their customers love.
 Acquiring these ingredients and forming a supply chain might be extremely difficult.
-At the end of the tunnel, however, is the reward of being the only company that can offer this type of product.
-All the work that went into forming the company allowed them to skip the work of developing a unique brand identity.
+However, at the end of the tunnel is the reward of being the only company that can offer this type of product.
+All the work that went into forming the company allowed them to skip developing a unique brand identity.

 5. The Analogy Game

-Once everyone has their two companies, share your answers with each other.
+Once everyone has their two companies, share your answers.
 Of all the chosen companies, pick one from each category that you all agree on.
-The winners for each category should reveal which company is most similar to yours and which company is most similar to your key competitor.
+Each category’s winners should reveal which company is most similar to yours and which company is most related to your key competitor.